-Welcome to our best varnish for acrylic paint guide, where we have talked about some of the premier varnishes out there.
+Welcome to our best varnish for acrylic paint guide.
+We’ve gone through some of the premier varnishes out there and recommended some of the brands we like a lot.

-Our 6 Best Varnish for Acrylic Paint Review
+Our Top 4 Best Varnish for Acrylic Paint Review

 Not all varnishes are made the same, and as such, not all of them will rank the same.
-We assigned points based on attributes, such as time to dry, light refraction, and ranked them based on those points.
+We took into consideration attributes such as, time to dry, light refraction, and more.

 1. Liquitex Professional Gloss Varnish